Trio (1987 album): Critical reception

-In the March 14, 1987 issue of Cashbox a review was published that said, "The long-awaited collaboration of three of country/pop’s greatest voices is an unqualified success.
+A review in the March 14, 1987, issue of Cashbox said, "The long-awaited collaboration of three of country/pop’s greatest voices is an unqualified success.
 The near-perfect song selection gives the three ample room to develop subtleties and nuance that in places is heart rending (listen to "Telling Me Lies").
 These three singular voices blend together in seamless harmony, floating over the sweetest country melodies and poignant understated lyrics.
-Augmented by an assemblage of some of the best sidemen available, including Albert Lee and Mark O’Connor among them."
+Augmented by an assemblage of some of the best sidemen available, including Albert Lee and Mark O'Connor among them."

 Commercial performance

-The album peaked at No. 6 on the main US Billboard Top 200 Album chart.
-It peaked at No. 1 on the US Billboard Top Country Albums chart for five weeks.
+The album peaked at No. 6 on the main U.S. Billboard 200 Album chart.
+It peaked at No. 1 on the U.S. Billboard Top Country Albums chart for five weeks.
 In Canada, the album peaked at No. 4 on the RPM Top Albums chart.
-In Sweden, it peaked at No. 29 on the Sverigetopplistan Albums Top 60 chart, and in the UK it peaked at No. 60 on the Official Charts Company UK Albums Chart.
+In Sweden, it peaked at No. 29 on the Sverigetopplistan Albums Top 60 chart, and in the U.K. it peaked at No. 60 on the Official Charts Company UK Albums Chart.

-The album's first single, "To Know Him Is to Love Him", was released in January 1987 and peaked at No. 1 on the US Billboard Hot Country Singles chart.
+The album's first single, "To Know Him Is to Love Him", was released in January 1987 and peaked at No. 1 on the U.S. Billboard Hot Country Singles chart.
 The single also peaked at No. 1 in Canada on the RPM Country Singles chart.
-The second single, "Telling Me Lies", was released in May 1987 and peaked at No. 3 on the US Billboard Hot Country Singles chart, No. 35 on the US Billboard Hot Adult Contemporary chart and No. 6 in Canada on the RPM Country Singles chart.
-"Those Memories of You" was released as the third single in August 1987 and it peaked at No. 5 on the US Billboard Hot Country Singles chart and No. 1 in Canada on the RPM Country Singles chart.
-The album's fourth and final single, "Wildflowers", was released in March 1988 and peaked at No. 6 on the US Billboard Hot Country Singles chart and No. 8 in Canada on the RPM Country Singles chart.
+The second single, "Telling Me Lies", was released in May 1987 and peaked at No. 3 on the U.S. Billboard Hot Country Singles chart, No. 35 on the U.S. Billboard Hot Adult Contemporary chart and No. 6 in Canada on the RPM Country Singles chart.
+"Those Memories of You" was released as the third single in August 1987 and it peaked at No. 5 on the U.S. Billboard Hot Country Singles chart and No. 1 in Canada on the RPM Country Singles chart.
+The album's fourth and final single, "Wildflowers", was released in March 1988 and peaked at No. 6 on the U.S. Billboard Hot Country Singles chart and No. 8 in Canada on the RPM Country Singles chart.